To Be Announced: Refinement modal logics

-Simulation modal logic seems less of interest than refinement modal logic, as it quantifies over models with even more uncertainty than the current one.
-Refinement preserves `hard knowledge', factual knowledge, and in general the positive formulas.
-Whereas simulation `preserves' ignorance of facts (and one could define such `negative' formulas in general).
-There are very many even less informed states that could have resulted in the current state \dots \ Still, it seems worthwhile to investigate simulation modal logic in depth, and in particular on the class $\mathcal S5$: \emph{simulation epistemic logic}, and to obtain synthesis for that.
+Simulation modal logic quantifies over models with more uncertainty than the current one.
+Refinement preserves the positive formulas: hard knowledge.
+Whereas simulation preserves ignorance.
+It seems worthwhile to investigate simulation modal logic in depth, in particular on the class $\mathcal S5$: \emph{simulation epistemic logic}, and to obtain synthesis for that.